 - Products CE-marked as toys

-For products CE-marked as toys containing polycarbonate, migration of the bisphenol A shall not exceed 0.04 mg/l.
+For products CE-marked as toys containing polycarbonate, migration of the bisphenols in the table below shall not exceed 0.04 mg/l.

 - Parts of polycarbonate inaccessible to children or constituting less than 5 percent by weight of the product.

 The supplier shall, upon request, be able to present any of for example the following:

 - Valid license for any of for example the following labels:

 - Nordic Swan Ecolabelling for toys, version 3.

 - Technical documentation, for example material specification, showing which plastic type/types that are included in the toy.